 This rural village is famous for the annual Lisdoonvarna Matchmaking Festival, the largest in Europe, as it happens.

-Each September, it attracts around 40,000 hopeful singletons in search of true love.
+Each September, it attracts around 40,000 hopeful singletons in search of love.
 In the guide below, you’ll find out everything you need to know.

-Some quick need-to-knows about the Lisdoonvarna Matchmaking Festival
+Some quick need-to-knows about the Lisdoonvarna Matchmaking Festival 2024

-Although a visit to the Lisdoonvarna festival is fairly straightforward, there are a few need-to-knows that’ll make your visit that bit more enjoyable.
+Although a visit to the Lisdoonvarna Festival is fairly straightforward, there are a few need-to-knows that’ll make your visit that bit more enjoyable.

 1. Location

 The Lisdoonvarna festival takes place, unsurprisingly enough, in the lively little town of Lisdoonvarna in Clare, not far from Doolin.
-If you’re debating a visit in 2022, see our Lisdoonvarna accommodation guide for advice on where to stay.
+If you’re debating a visit in 2024, see our Lisdoonvarna accommodation guide for advice on where to stay.

 3. A snappy history